xiao0904/RMW/README.md

 # Resume Management Website
 ##
-Everone can download it and make some change.
+Everone can download a file and make some change.
 Since this is the basic version.
 There are a lot of problem.
 ##
-We have no database now. and the home page and create page and search page.
+We have no database,no home page, no create page, no search page and no css file.
 Also the account page is not complete.
 ##
 We have a lot of work to do.
 ##